0xekez/Where-Is-Your-Internet-IRL/README.md

 Finally, to generate the heat map go ahead and open up either the included Wolfram Language or iPython notebook and run through it.

-### Credits

-The idea for this project comes from Annalise Kamegawa.
-You can find her website [here](https://akamegawa98.github.io/hello.html).